hpssjellis/machine-learning-gearbots-jer/price-list.md

+# Note:

-Note: You can get an extra servo motor as this makes coding much eaiser than the oginal car above, which uses a DC motor for turning and a potentiometer to determine what angle the motor is at.
+You can get an extra servo motor as this makes coding much eaiser than the oginal car above, which uses a DC motor for turning and a potentiometer to determine what angle the motor is at.

 <img src="https://user-images.githubusercontent.com/5605614/133374152-65006148-0003-4ddc-87bb-1dade1220466.png" width=400 />  Extra [3 wire Servo ](https://www.rcpro.ca/collections/shredder/products/shredder-3-wires-19gram-metal-gear-servo) $24.99 CDN

+# OR

 <img src="https://user-images.githubusercontent.com/5605614/133374088-cc719213-80e5-47c9-a8d1-b476c2cc336c.png" width=400 /> If you don't get the 3 wire servo you need this [DRV8835 Dual Motor Driver Carrie](https://www.pololu.com/product/2135) from Pololu $9.95 USD